xinkaichen97/Snake-game/README.md

 # Snake-game
-Made this Java snake game for my bro Kashish to eat more cakes
+Made this Java snake game for my bro Kashish so that he can eat more cakes.